 Deciphering the Rosetta Stone

 Many international scholars tried to decipher the code.

-However, a French scholar, Jean-François Champollion, fully deciphered the text.
-Champollion discovered the texts were in three different styles: ancient Egyptian hieroglyphs, ancient Egyptian demotic, and ancient Greek.
+However, it was French scholar Jean-François Champollion who fully deciphered the text.
+He found that the texts were in three different styles: ancient Egyptian hieroglyphs, ancient Egyptian demotic and ancient Greek.

 Three Ways Written

 The first noted writing style was the 14 lines of ancient Egyptian hieroglyphics, which priests mainly used for important religious documents.

 The second was the 32 lines of ancient Egyptian demotics that were used for everyday purposes.

 The third was 53 lines of ancient Greek.

 During the time of the stone’s carving, Greek was an administrative language because the rulers were Greco-Macedonian after Alexander the Great’s conquest.

 Since the stone was written in all three styles, only priests, government officials, and rulers of ancient Egypt could read and understand it.